-Platinex has not completed any ground geophysical surveys on the property.
+Platinex has completed several focussed ground geophysical surveys on the property including walking magnetometer and pole dipole IP surveys.
 Numerous small blocks of EM and magnetic surveys have been done at various times and locations, by various interests, on the current Platinex Shining Tree claim block.
 No comprehensive ground geophysical surveys of the area have been documented.
 Compilation of the smaller surveys is ongoing, but will not provide complete coverage of the property.